-- End of the comment -->

 Speaking with Trolex, Occupational Psychologist Catherine Dobson told us, “If an environment is not physically safe, if it’s too hot, too cold, or if it feels too dangerous people feel stressed.
 We must ask ourselves how do we get the right environment for people with the right kind of training, the right kind of cooperation to make it healthier?

 Which is what contributes to making our range of dust monitors, such an important development.
-These include the Air XD Dust Monitor, the XD One Personal Dust Monitor – our wearable dust monitoring technology, and our Air XS Silica Monitor for real-time silica dust monitoring.
+These include the AIR XD Dust Monitor, the XD ONE Portable Dust Monitor – our wearable dust monitoring technology, and our AIR XS Silica Monitor for real-time silica dust monitoring.

 Not simply because it protects workers from the physical dangers of inhaling lethal respirable dusts, but because armed with the knowledge that they are working safely, people feel psychologically safer too.